|Nutrition Facts (per serving)|

-- 4 green cardamon pods
+- 4 green cardamom pods

 - 1 teaspoon light corn syrup

-- 2 cups cranberries (fresh)
+- 2 cups fresh cranberries

 - 2 apples (peeled, cored, and thinly sliced)

-- 1 dash kosher salt
+- Dash of kosher salt

-- 1 dash black pepper (ground)
+- Dash of black pepper (ground)

 - 1 orange (zest and juice)

-- Turn the heat to medium-high, and quickly whisk the water and corn syrup into the sugar, as it begins to melt.
+Turn the heat to medium-high, and quickly whisk the water and corn syrup into the sugar, as it begins to melt.
 Swirl the pan to make sure the sugar dissolves evenly, but don't whisk or stir.
 As the sugar melts, and the liquid boils off, it will begin to turn a pale amber.
 Move the saucepan around so the sugar cooks evenly and doesn't burn.

-- When the caramel is golden brown, add the cranberries, swirling them in the caramel.
+When the caramel is golden brown, add the cranberries, swirling them in the caramel.
 (The caramel is very hot, so be careful.)
 When the cranberries begin to burst, add the apple, then sprinkle with a pinch of salt and a few grinds of pepper.

-- Take the saucepan off the heat, and pour the port around the sides of the pan to deglaze the caramelized bits stuck to the pan.
+Take the saucepan off the heat, and pour the port around the sides of the pan to deglaze the caramelized bits stuck to the pan.
 Quickly swirl the compote with a wooden spoon or plastic spatula to incorporate.

-- Transfer to a heat-resistant glass bowl and cool to room temperature, then cover and chill.
+Transfer to a heat-resistant glass bowl and cool to room temperature, then cover and chill.
 The compote can be prepared two days ahead and will taste better as all the flavors meld.
 When ready to serve, remove the compote from the refrigerator 1 hour before.
-Serve with roast turkey, goose or duck.
+Serve with roast turkey, goose, or duck.

 Ways to Enjoy This Cranberry Compote